 Early research in organizational psychology (in the 1930s) seemed to indicate that employees with higher job satisfaction were more productive.
 However, it was not long before researchers began to question this belief.
 For decades many social scientists believed that the relationship between job satisfaction and employee production was weak at best.
 However, more recent research leads to a different conclusion.
 In an article on employee attitudes and job satisfaction by Lise Saari and Timothy Judge in the journal Human Resource Management, the authors discuss a meta-analysis involving over 300 studies on the relationship between job satisfaction and performance.
 In this study the researchers corrected sampling and measurement errors that occurred in previous studies.
 This meta-analysis indicated that job satisfaction is indeed strongly related to performance.
 The relationship between job satisfaction and performance was found to be even higher for complex (e.g. professional) jobs than for less complex jobs.
 Thus, employee perceptions and attitudes are important and thankfully, according to Saari and Judge, there are many changes an organization can make that will have a positive impact on employee perceptions and job satisfaction.
 Of course, this is easy to say but for most of us “seeing is believing.”

-NBRI categorizes survey results based on how they compare to the national average.
-Comparing results to a national database is important because it provides meaning for a score.
+NBRI categorizes survey results based on how they compare to our ClearPath Benchmarking Database.
+Comparing results to a benchmarking database is important because it provides meaning for a score.
 How can you know if a score is good or bad unless you have a standard with which to compare it?
-After comparing the scores on each topic and item to the national database, NBRI provides the company with ratings based on percentile rankings.
+After comparing the scores on each topic and item to the database, NBRI provides the company with ratings based on percentile rankings.
 An item that scores at or above the 75th percentile is considered a strength.
 Items ranking between the 50th and 74th percentiles are categorized as opportunities.
 Any item scoring between the 25th and 49th percentiles is considered a weakness and those scoring at or below the 24th percentile are classified as threats.

 But how is it done?